Skip to main content

 Research Assistantships (RAs) are arranged through the faculty member directing your thesis.

-TAs in the M.S. program currently receive $1,272 per month for 9 months plus tuition waivers.
-Opportunities for up to 3 months per year of additional support are available.
+TAs in the M.S. program receive $1,510/month (current for Fall 2025) for 9 months plus tuition waivers.
+Opportunities for up to 3 months/year of additional support are available.

 Costs & Funding